-Obesity complicates lung cancer surgery, study findsNovember 30th, 2012 in Cancer /
+Obesity complicates lung cancer surgery, study findsNovember 30, 2012 in Medicine & Health / Cancer

 (HealthDay)—Lung cancer surgery takes longer and is more costly if a patient is obese, a new study shows.